Furikuda/Hackulele/PagedOut.md

 # Hackulele

+(more info on this on the Github page)

-Because all things got to be smart, China gifted us with a SmartUkulele called Populele [0]
+Because all things got to be smart, China gifted us with a Smart-Ukulele called Populele.

-The point is to use a bloated, kind of ugly app [1] to connect to your uke over bluetooth, sending commands to blink the lights behind the frets.
+The point is to use a bloated, kind of ugly app to connect to your uke over bluetooth, sending commands to blink the lights behind the frets.
 The app gamifies the learning process, has songbooks and stuff, but as all "smart" things go, everyone on the App's page complains about unreliable BT connection, bugs, etc.

-## Closer look at the Smart inside
+## Closer look at The Smart

-The Smartness is hidden in the instrument and reveals a boardy board, a lipo-y lipo, and cabley cables to connect to the blinky blink side.
+The "Smart" part is easy to pull off from inside the instrument and reveals a boardy board, a lipo-y lipo, and cabley cables to connect to the blinky blink side.

 <img src="./docs/pics/top.jpg" width="300">

 <img src="./docs/pics/bottom.jpg" width="300">

-Main chip there is a Dialog 14580 [2].
-Unfortunately, according to my logic analyzer, both TX/RX (for serial) & SDIO/SCK (for JTAG) aren't active: no easy hacking for me :'(
+Main chip there is a Dialog 14580.
+Unfortunately, according to my logic analyzer, both TX/RX (for serial) & SDIO/SCK (for JTAG) aren't active: no easy hacking for me :'( I couldn't get any intel on the tiny thing on the side that's marked '5F2 A71 TOG'.

 ## BLE sniffing

-I use the nRF52 devKit by Nordic [4] to sniff the BLE traffic.
-The output is verbose, the uke sends multiple heartbeats per second...
-LED matrix state is set by a 19 bytes packet sent to a GATT service  (attribute handle 0x0024, UUID is 0000dc8600001000800000805f9b34fb).
-24 bits per string, as so:
+I use the nRF52 devKit by Nordic to sniff the BLE traffic.
+The output is verbose, the uke sends multiple heartbeats per second, for some reason, probably to drain the battery faster.

+The Uke's LED matrix state is set by a 19 bytes packet sent to a GATT service  (attribute handle 0x0024, UUID is 0000dc8600001000800000805f9b34fb).
+3 bytes per string (G, C, E and A) are sent to set 18 LEDs (only the 18 MSB are used) as so:

 ```
-f1 GG GG GG CC CC CC EE EE EE AA AA AA 00 00 00 00 00 00
+f1 AA AA AA EE EE EE CC CC CC GG GG GG 00 00 00 00 00 00
-^^ Header
-   ^^ ^^ ^^ State of the G string LEDs
-            ^^ ^^ ^^ State of the C string LEDs
-                     ^^ ^^ ^^ State of the E string LEDs
-                              ^^ ^^ ^^ State of the A string LEDS
 ```

-The `bluez.py` script [3] will let you send these packets through BlueZ.
+The `bluez.py` script will let you send these packets through BlueZ.

 ## Inside the fret board.